Shaping Tomorrow’s Leaders with Classical Christian Values

 Geography

-We introduce students to geography through the study of the globe, maps, directions, landforms, and bodies of water, cultivating an early understanding of the world around them.
+- Students are introduced to geography through the study of the globe, maps, directions, landforms, and bodies of water, fostering an early understanding of God’s world.

 Character Development